guolindev/SunnyWeather/README.md

  # SunnyWeather

-SunnyWeather is an open source weather application for Android platform as the practice project in <i>"Fisrt Line of Android"</i> of Chapter 15.
+SunnyWeather is an open source weather application for Android platform as the practice project in <i>"First Line of Android"</i> of Chapter 15.

 All the places and weather apis are provided by Caiyun Weather.